 - To implement the usage of authority files and persistent identifier systems like the Open Researcher and Contributor ID (ORCID).

-- All the above activities will be carried out according to an updated service model for the re3data service.
+- All the above activities will be carried out according to an updated conceptual model for the re3data service.